dtipson/NELs/README.md

 The `NECDLL` type represents a list that cannot be empty and is also circular, like a `NECL`.
 But, unlike a `NECL`, each node _always_ links to a _previous_ node as well.
 This means that it can be traversed in _either_ direction, either infinitely or finitely: whichever you please.

-A single node will be sub-typed `SoloD` and its `.tail` and `.before` references will both point to itself.
+All nodes will be sub-typed `RingNodeD.` For single node-lists, its `.tail` and `.before` references will both point to itself.
 A list with two or more items will be sub-typed `RingNodeD`.
 In the case of two nodes, each one's `.tail` and `.before` references will point to each other.
 In the case of 3 or more, the references will form a continuous chain.

 ###Methods/Interfaces